North Witham: Modern history

 A total of 25 men are listed as having Served in the First World War on the North Witham Roll of Honour, it is thought that this may have been around one quarter of the village's total population.
 Four died in service, and 21 returned.
 A wall plaque to commemorate the dead was installed in the village church some time after the conflict.

 A similar Roll of Honour in the church records the service of local people in the Second World War.
 It records 1 dead and 15 survived.
 The casualty was Sgt.
 Alfred Crompton.
 A third memorial records the additional death of Flt.
 Sgt Cyril Geeson in the war in the east.

+On Good Friday 11 April 1941, a large raid intended for Grantham missed, and hit the North Witham area, with 35 high-explosive bombs, and many thousands of incendiary bombs, but largely no damage was caused.

+On 21 February 1944 at 0650, a half mile south of the village, Lancaster III ND419 AR-O crashed, returning from Stuttgart, where it hit trees in a snow storm.
+The aircraft had flown five missions, flown by Pilot Officer Francis Cleveland.
+Seven airmen were killed in the crash, from Australian 460 Sqn.
+The crew are buried at Cambridge City Cemetery.
+The squadron lost 181 aircraft, and 1,018 aircrew, after dropping 24,856 tons of bombs.

+On 2 February 1945 Halifax VII NP757 EQ-B of Canadian 408 Sqn, of 6 Group at RAF Skipton-on-Swale, crashed near the village.
+The starboard outer engine encountered trouble at 17,000ft, flying to Wanne-Eichel (Herne, North Rhine-Westphalia).
+The crew bailed out at 21.10, and the aircraft crashed with all bombs on board.
+It is not known where the crew parachuted.
+109 Halifax aircraft were in the raid, dropping 675,000 lbs of high explosives; it largely missed the target, a synthetic oil refinery.

 During World War II RAF North Witham was established near the village and the airfield was used by the USAAF later in the conflict.
 Following the end of World War II the airfield was closed, then used as an ammunition dump and test track for a time, before being donated to the Forestry Commission who still run the site under the name Twyford Wood.

+October 1971 Canberra crash

+On Tuesday 5 October 1971 at 9pm an aircraft from 98 Sqn landed at Lobthorpe; all ejected safely.
+Canberra WH973 had Fl Off Kenneth Woolford, the pilot, aged 27, from Birchington-on-Sea in Kent, who completed his training at RAF Feltwell in 1965, and was later a Vulcan pilot at RAF Waddington, and with 27 Sqn at RAF Scampton; Flt Lt W Woolley, 39 and married, of Bourne; and Fl Off G Edwards, 26, of Epsom.
+The aircrew were taken to RAF Nocton Hall.